SkullMasher/npm_scripts/README.md

 **build.js :** Prepare a folder or an archive for server ready deployement.
 Curently minify the css and js files through node-minify. **npm run build** in your terminal to use this file.
 By the end you will have a build or dist folder placed at the root of your app.

 **package.json :** Adding a "scripts" section in this file alwoys you to setup actions to take when instaling or building an application.
 To know what you can do with it and see the reserved action like prebuild or preinstall are [follow the documentation](https://docs.npmjs.com/misc/scripts).

+## Motivation behind this project

+Got sick of random error I did not understand popping in my terminal each time I used Grunt or Gulp.
+So I started researching how to do my own tooling scripts.
+They are not has good has the other tooling solution for sure but I prefer to have a solution that I can understand and refind with ease.